anru/mkdog/README.rst

 http://www.naturaldocs.org

-but really Makefiles support do not well documented and it is at very basic level.
+but really Makefile support is not documented well and it is at very basic level.